ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 * main
 {%- endhighlight -%}

 Great!
-But this command only create a branch but don't change the Git pointer (checkout).
+But this command only creates a branch but don't change the Git pointer (checkout).
 To this, we need to use the `git switch` to change between branches.

 {%- highlight jabashvascript -%}
 git switch a_new_branch